The New Deal (Agents of S.H.I.E.L.D.): Development

 In November 2018, ahead of the release of its sixth season, ABC renewed Agents of S.H.I.E.L.D. for a seventh.
 Marvel Television head Jeph Loeb revealed in July 2019 that this would be the series' last season, and stated that it had been designed to "tie up any threads" and try to create a satisfying conclusion to the story.
 The season's story features the team trying to save the world from invasion by the Chronicoms.
-They use time travel to do this, allowing the season to explore the history of S.H.I.E.L.D. and "look back at everything we’ve done", beginning in 1930s New York prior to the formation of S.H.I.E.L.D.
+They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D. and "look back at everything we've done", beginning in 1930s New York prior to the formation of S.H.I.E.L.D.
 In August, one of the season's episodes was revealed to be titled "The New Deal" and written by George Kitson.
 It was confirmed to be the first episode of the season in May 2020, when Kevin Tancharoen was revealed to have directed it.